-The Parthenon is the final result of a long course of development of the Doric order, which had began at least 250 years earlier.
+The Parthenon is the final result of a long course of development of the Doric order, which had begun at least 250 years earlier.
 It is built from Pentelic marble.
 The precision with which the marble was worked is astonishing.

-It comprises around 16500 pieces that are joined together other perfectly.
+It comprises around 16500 pieces that are joined together perfectly.
 Yet most impressive of all is the indiscernible deviation from a strict geometric form to create the famous optical refinements.
 This was made to have the desired effect.

 The lines of the crepisis of the entablature curve slightly upwards rather than being straight.
-The shaft of the columns also have a slight convex curve which becomes narrower at 2/5 of their height.
+The shaft of the columns also has a slight convex curve which becomes narrower at 2/5 of their height.

 The corner columns of each side are a little wider than all the others.
 All the columns have a small inclination toward the cella.
-These and other alterations from strict symmetry and uniformity serve to instill an additional pulse into the building.
+These and other alterations from strict symmetry and uniformity serve to instil an additional pulse into the building.

 Parthenon works of art

+Why is the Parthenon important, special and famous?
 The Parthenon is unique for the richness and quality of its sculptures.

 The Statue of Athena

 The great gold and ivory statue of the goddess Athena was guarded in the eastern section.
 This magnificent work of art was made by the sculptor Pheidias and it was very big because it was about 13 metres tall.
 For all these reasons the statue of Athena was considered a masterpiece in antiquity.
-Unfortunately this statue is now lost.
+Unfortunately, this statue is now lost.

 The faces of the figures resemble each other but they have a great variety in their poses, movements and clothing.
 They are serious and calm, showing character, spirituality and pride.
 The horses of the procession are all shown in profile.
 Some walk quietly, others gallop, and others fight with each other.
-The head mane and tail give to each horse distinct individuality.
+The head mane and tail give each horse distinct individuality.